onsi/migration-proposal/README.md

 We should also be aggressive about bumping major versions (once a quarter?) and requiring folks to upgrade *through* major versions.

+> One open question is how CI will work.
+If we clump a bunch of stories together and indicate that v1.1 comes out when all the stories are finished how do we CI individual commits?

 ## Where we go in the post-1.0 era

 After shipping a 1.0 release we are free to prioritize the following work in relation to the remaining tracks of work around performance and security.